-A co-payment (MMAP) may apply if you choose a medicine that has a cheaper generic equivalent.
+A co-payment may apply if you choose a medicine that has a cheaper generic equivalent.
 A generic medicine is one that contains the same ingredient, works the same way, has the same strength of ingredient and is equally effective as the original branded medicine.
-MMAP is the maximum medical aid price that the Fund pays for medicines that have a generic medicine.
-So please ask your to prescribe generic medicines and ask your pharmacy to supply you with the cheapest generic medicine.
+MMAP is the maximum medical aid price that a scheme pays for medicines that have a generic medicine.
+To avoid a co-payment, please ask your doctor to prescribe generic medicines and ask your pharmacy to supply you with the cheapest generic medicine.